IAM terminology

 • RBA (Risk-Based Authentication): A dynamic authentication method in which you evaluate the risk of an authentication request and adjust your MFA challenge factors accordingly.
 Your risk assessment can use any factors.
 This includes factors such as whether the user is signing in from a familiar device, at an unusual time of day, or using a possibly compromised subnet or host.
 You can use this strategy to reduce the number of challenge factors when the risk appears low or increase the number when the risk appears higher.
 This achieves the best possible balance between high security and user experience.
 RBA is also called adaptive authentication or context-based authentication.
 See Risk-Based Authentication: What You Need to Consider (opens new window).

 • Role: An attribute assigned to a user that grants them a specific set of access privileges.
 Everyone who holds a given role has the privileges associated with the role.
-Common examples are admins and super admins.
-See Role Based Access Control.
+See Role Based Access Control (opens new window) and Role assignment in Okta.

 • SAML (Security Assertion Markup Language): An open standard for securely exchanging authentication data between an Identity Provider and a Service Provider.
 Okta bases its authentication on OAuth 2.0 or SAML, depending on the IdP.
 See SAML.